nils-vanderwerf/ruby-scraper-project/NOTES.md

+What did I do
+1. Fetched the dependency gems
+    -'nokogiri' - API for querying HTML documents
+    - require 'httparty' - getting the website url
+    - require 'byebug' - debugger

+2. Bundle install
+3. Set up executable file .bin/promotions

 Design
 1. User types in find-a-promotion
-2. Whast would you like a promotion in?
+2. What would you like a promotion in?

 1. Automotive